nickfloop/floopcli/docs/source/intro/install.rst

 Overview
 ========
-floop is a command-line interface built in Python 3.
+floop is a command-line interface built in Python.
 The tool uses Docker, Docker Machine, and rsync to manage all host-target communication.

 Supported Operating Systems
 ===========================